ilanolkies/ilanolkies.github.io/_posts/2020-04-05-First-time-with-IPFS.md

 ## Hands on code

-We are going to create a script that uplaods an image to IPFS, then downloads it and displays it in the default image viewer.
+We are going to create a script that uploads an image to IPFS, then downloads it and displays it in the default image viewer.

 ### Setup